PraveenKrSharma2002/Notes-App-Jetpack-Compose/README.md

 # Notes App – Jetpack Compose

-A clean and modern **Notes Application** developed using **Jetpack Compose** and **Kotlin**.
+A clean, modern, and user-friendly Notes Application built using Jetpack Compose and Kotlin.
-The project focuses on simple UI, proper state management, and clean architecture using MVVM.
+This project demonstrates modern Android development practices, including Material 3 UI, MVVM architecture, and StateFlow-based state management.

 ---

 ##  Overview

-This app allows users to create and view notes in a minimal and user-friendly interface.
+This app allows users to create, update, and delete notes in a minimal and elegant interface.
-It is built entirely with **Jetpack Compose (Material 3)** and demonstrates modern Android development practices.
+It is fully built with Jetpack Compose and follows a clean and scalable architecture.

 ---

 ##  Features

--  Add new notes using a dialog
+✅ Add new notes using a dialog
--  View notes in a scrollable list
+✅ View notes in a scrollable list
+✅ Edit existing notes
+✅ Delete notes
--  Modern UI with Material 3
+✅ Modern Material 3 UI
--  Floating Action Button (FAB)
+✅ Floating Action Button (FAB)
--  MVVM architecture
+✅ MVVM architecture
--  State management using ViewModel & StateFlow
+✅ State management using ViewModel & StateFlow
--  Responsive UI
+✅ Clean & responsive UI

 ---